 If you want to make calls to Private Endpoints, then you need to either integrate with Azure DNS Private Zones or manage the private endpoint in the DNS server used by your app.

 To provide a higher level of security, you can restrict a number of Azure services to a virtual network by using service endpoints.
 You must then integrate your function app with that virtual network to access the resource.
 This configuration is supported on all plans that support virtual network integration.

-Restricting your storage account to a virtual network
+Restrict your storage account to a virtual network

 When you create a function app, you must create or link to a general-purpose Azure Storage account that supports Blob, Queue, and Table storage.
 You can't currently use any virtual network restrictions on this account.
-If you configure a virtual network service endpoint on the storage account you're using for your function app, that will break your app.
+If you configure a virtual network service endpoint on the storage account you're using for your function app, that configuration will break your app.

-Using Key Vault references
+Use Key Vault references

 Virtual network triggers (non-HTTP)